as9934/nicar25_adv_map/readme.md

 To gauge the distance to each trauma center, we converted our geocoded trauma center data into a spatial file.
 We changed the coordinate reference system (ie. the framework used to locate points on the Earth’s surface) to compute the distance in meters and subsequently transformed it into miles.

-We obtained the shapefiles for every 2022 census block and combined them.
-We used blocks because they are the smallest unit of measurement the Census Bureau offers that provides the most accurate distance calculation for the map without geocoding every address in the United States.
+We obtained the shapefiles for every 2022 Census Block and combined them.
+We used Blocks because they are the smallest unit of measurement the Census Bureau offers that provides the most accurate distance calculation for the map without geocoding every address in the United States.
 As with the trauma centers, we converted the block file’s coordinate reference system to compute the distance to our trauma centers in miles.
 We used Geopandas sjoin_nearest function and the centermost point for each block to calculate the approximate distance to the nearest trauma center.

 Following a tutorial from Texas Christian University professor Kyle Walker, we used the routingpy library and Mapbox’s API to generate drive times to a hospital, called isochrones.
 We drew the isochrones in 3-minute increments and removed the next smallest area from the center (as if creating a doughnut), until we reached 30 minutes, to avoid overlapping segments.
 We chose to stop there because studies have indicated trauma mortality increases every minute, especially around the 30-minute mark.